Updated galactic radio constraints on Dark Matter: Conclusions

 \subsubsection{Acknowledgments}

 We thank C\'eline B\oe hm for some very useful discussions and for the collaboration in the early stages of this work.
 We also thank Christoph Weniger and Joe Silk for interesting suggestions, plus of course Martti Raidal.
 For important clarifications on {\sc Planck} maps, we are very grateful to Massimiliano Lattanzi (and Silvia Galli and Jennifer Gaskins).
-We are also indebted to Oscar Macias for detailed discussions on free-free absorption.
+We are also indebted to Oscar Macias for detailed discussions on free-free absorption, and to Andrei Egorov for cross-checks and discussions.
 M.C. acknowledges the hospitality of the Institut d'Astrophysique de Paris ({\sc Iap}) where a part of this work was done.

 Funding and research infrastructure acknowledgements: \begin{itemize} \item[$\ast$] European Research Council ({\sc Erc}) under the EU Seventh Framework Programme (FP7/2007-2013)/{\sc Erc} Starting Grant (agreement n.\ 278234 --- `{\sc NewDark}' project) [work of M.C.], \item[$\ast$] Centro de Excelencia Severo Ochoa Programme SEV-2012-0249 [work of M.T.], \item[$\ast$] MINECO through a Severo Ochoa fellowship with the Program SEV-2012-0249 [work of M.T.], \item[$\ast$] FPA2015-65929-P and Consolider MultiDark CSD2009-00064 [work of M.T.]. \end{itemize}